yvelikova/axway-open-docs/content/en/docs/apigw_poldev/external_connections/certificate_xkms_connection.md

 **URL Group**:
 Select a group of XKMS responders from the URL Group list.
 The API Gateway attempts to connect to the XKMS responders in the selected group in a round-robin fashion.
 It attempts to connect to the responders with the highest priority first, before connecting to responders with a lower priority.

 You can add, edit, or remove URL Groups by selecting the appropriate button.
-For more information on adding and editing URL groups, see [*Configure URL groups* on page 1](common_url_groups.htm).
+For more information on adding and editing URL groups, see [Configure URL groups](/docs/apigw_poldev/external_connections/common_connection_groups/#url-groups).

 **User Name**:
 Requests to XKMS responders can be signed by a user to whom the **Sign OCSP or XKMS Requests**